The Government has started a major programme of welfare reform and if you claim benefits you could be affected.

 The Benefit Cap

 The overall amount of benefit you can receive is capped.
-The Government adds up how much money you get from a range of benefits, including: Housing Benefit, Jobseeker’s Allowance, Employment and Support Allowance, Income Support, Child Benefit, Child Tax Credit and Carer’s Allowance.
+The Government adds up how much money you get from a range of benefits, including: Housing Benefit, Jobseeker’s Allowance, Employment and Support Allowance, Income Support, Child Benefit and Child Tax Credit.

 If the total comes to more than these amounts, your Housing Benefit payments will be reduced.